-As can be seen from the description in Table 19, non-functional keys are always required to be unique, regardless of whether the table has an enableParameter, or is enabled or disabled.
+As can be seen from the description in Table 20, in CWMP, non-functional keys are always required to be unique, regardless of whether the table has an enableParameter, or is enabled or disabled.
 Therefore, at most one entry in a given parent object can exist with a given value for a non-functional unique key.
+USP doesn't require any different behavior for both functional and non-functional keys: all keys are always required to be unique.